Manufacturers moving to produce vegan cars

-A few years ago, it might have sounded outlandish for carmakers to embrace veganism, but as part of their sustainable strategies, more manufactures are making eco-friendlier choices.
+A few years ago, it might have sounded outlandish for carmakers to embrace veganism and produce vegan-friendly cars, but as part of their sustainable strategies, more manufactures are making eco-friendlier choices.
 Leather-free interiors and sustainable materials will soon become the new norm as Volvo showcased this week.
 The Swedish brand made a big promise, saying its electric vehicle range will go vegan-friendly by 2030.
-But what exactly does that entail?
+But what exactly do vegan-friendly vehicles entail?

 Volvo’s move to produce only leather-free battery-electric vehicles (BEVs) in the future has made international headlines as the carmaker took an ‘ethical stand’ on animal welfare.
 The first vehicle to be equipped with a leather-free interior is the C40 Recharge, and Volvo is actively sourcing sustainable materials to make this happen.

 ‘We need to address all areas of sustainability, not just CO2 emissions,’ said Stuart Templar, director of global sustainability at Volvo Cars.
 ‘Responsible sourcing is an important part of that work.
 Finding products and materials that support animal welfare will be challenging, but that is no reason to avoid this important issue.’

 25% of new Volvo cars will use recycled and bio-based content by 2025.
 The new interior vegan-friendly material will soon consist of recycled corks and PET bottles.
 The carmaker also offers wool-blend options from certified suppliers to ensure full traceability and animal welfare in its supply chain.